All the modules during my electrical engineering degree

 Control Systems 73.13%

 I think the summary of the module from the notes explains it well: "To impose a given time-trajectory to one or more specific variables of an engineering system by acting on other variables that influence the behaviour of the system itself".
 The module first starts by exploring dynamic systems and describing them with mathematical equations.
-We then explore stability and the linear algebra required for
+We then explored stability and the linear algebra required for control systems.
+Towards the end of the module, we explored designing controllers to meet specifications and the digital implementation of control systems.
+The lab for this module was a ANT-X 2 degree of freedom drone for testing out implementing control systems.
+It was a challenging lab because of the limited time and technical issues with the drones but in the end it was interesting to implement a PID system in real-life.

 Electromagnetism 73.21%